Somali cat: Colours and patterns

+Most clubs also recognise these four colours in combination with silver.
+Other colours that may be accepted by some registries include chocolate, lilac, red, and cream, and in combination with tortoiseshell and silver (e.g. lilac-tortie silver).

 Health

 The Somali is one of the more commonly affected breeds for pyruvate kinase deficiency.
 An autosomal recessive mutation of the PKLR gene is responsible for the condition in the breed.

 Somalis may also have hereditary retinal degeneration due to a mutation in the rdAc allele.
 This mutation is also seen in Abyssinians, Siamese cats, and other related breeds.